 “In the past, electricity consumption estimates typically included an assumption on what machines were still active and how they were distributed, in order to arrive at a certain number of Watts consumed per Gigahash/sec (GH/s).
 This arbitrary approach has led to a wide set of electricity consumption estimates”

-The lower and upper bound estimates I presented are established with very high confidence.
-They literally assume the best and worst possible case, assuming respectively that all miners run either the most energy-efficient hardware possible or the least efficient hardware available at their time.
+The 18% to 42% range has been calculated by modeling literally the best and worst possible case: that all miners run either the most energy-efficient hardware possible, or the least efficient hardware available at their time.
 For details see Electricity consumption of Bitcoin: a market-based and technical analysis.

 As I previously offered, if your are a journalist, or researcher, or anyone who wants to write about Bitcoin’s energy consumption, send me a note.
 I will be happy to review your work and provide feedback before publication.
 It is professionally unacceptable to publish analyses that are so far off reality like BECI.